shibdib/Keepstar/README.md

 Intended to be used with https://github.com/shibdib/Firetail **BUT** can be safely used standalone.

-*If you're a Dramiel user check the wiki for how to convert to Keepstar.*
+*If you're a Dramiel or Opux user check the wiki for how to convert to Keepstar.*

 What It Does
 -